jamiephan/HeroesOfTheStorm_TryMode2.0/docs/usage.md

 <a name="lib-libFPSM-description"></a>

-**This system is still in a early development.**
+**This system is still in early development.**
-FPS Mode allows you to look at the map by using a first person camera on your unit.
-The camera will constantly look forward and turn as well as long as the mode is activated.
+FPS Mode lets you view the map through a first-person camera attached to your unit.
+The camera continuously looks forward and rotates while the mode is active.
 To toggle FPS mode, simply use the `fps` chat command.
 ### Controls:
  - `u` : Move your unit forward.
 (It will also clear queue commands and **Hold Position** after moved.)